GameServerManagers/LinuxGSM-Docs/gsquery.py.md

 This function may become a more native function of LGSM.

 ### Known issue
-The only known limit noted to this function has been seen in Garry's Mod, where the server would sometimes be frozen, but still answer to queries, so
+The only known limit noted to this function has been seen in Garry's Mod, where the server would sometimes be frozen, but still answer to queries.